 Still, for ordinary investors, Vanguard remains the leading provider of index mutual funds, in part because of its unusual ownership structure.
 Vanguard is effectively owned by the shareholders of its mutual funds, who are rewarded for their ownership through lower annual expenses.
-This allows Vanguard to offer index funds with rock-bottom annual expenses.
+This allows Vanguard to offer index mutual funds with rock-bottom annual expenses.
 Its exchange-traded index funds also have extremely low expenses, but Vanguard doesn’t enjoy the same dominance in the ETF market, ranking No. 2 behind iShares.

 While Vanguard dominates the market for index mutual funds geared to ordinary investors, Dimensional Fund Advisors has carved out a niche among financial advisors, who are drawn to DFA’s unique collection of index funds.
 The strategies employed by DFA funds are heavily influenced by academic research.

 Next: ETF Managers

 Previous: Core and Explore